No, don't roast marshmallows over Hawaii volcanic vents -- and other answers from the USGS

-(CNN)Hazards created by Hawaii's Kilauea volcano has spawned a lot of questions from the public.
+(CNN)Hazards created by Hawaii's Kilauea volcano have spawned a lot of questions from the public.
 How long will this last?
 Is it safe to be on Big Island right now?
 Can I roast marshmallows?

 The US Geological Survey has been answering those questions on social media.
 Here's a look at some of them.
 The questions have been edited for clarity and brevity.